Court To Review Patent Judgment Against Microsoft

 WENDY KAUFMAN: If Microsoft prevails in this case, it could become easier to challenge the validity of some patents.
 The case stems from a dispute between Microsoft and a Toronto company, i4i, which claimed that a particular editing feature in Microsoft Word infringed on its patent.
 Microsoft countered that the patent was invalid.
 Company lawyer Andy Culbert says it should never have been issued in the first place.

-Mr. ANDY CULBERT (Attorney, Microsoft): It wasn't new.
+ANDY CULBERT: It wasn't new.
 It had already been done, and you only get a patent on things that are new and inventive.